Redwood forest

 Clinical Experience

-I bring over 20 years of clinical experience as a Board Certified Music Therapist and Licensed Creative Arts Therapist, with the majority of my work grounded in healthcare settings across New York City and the U.S. Department of Veterans Affairs.
+I bring over 20 years of clinical experience as a Board Certified Music Therapist and Licensed Creative Arts Therapist, with the majority of my work grounded in complex healthcare, community, and nonprofit settings across New York City and the U.S. Department of Veterans Affairs.

-My clinical practice has spanned inpatient, outpatient, and long-term care environments, supporting Veterans and civilians navigating trauma-related stress, anxiety, depression, chronic illness, and complex psychiatric conditions.
-I have worked extensively with individuals experiencing severe and persistent mental illness, medically complex presentations, and co-occurring cognitive and emotional challenges.
+My clinical practice has spanned inpatient, outpatient, and long-term care environments, supporting veterans and civilians navigating trauma-related stress, anxiety, depression, chronic illness, and complex psychiatric conditions.
+I have developed and implemented music therapy programs for veterans navigating trauma, chronic pain, and complex mental health conditions, and have worked extensively with individuals experiencing severe and persistent mental illness, medically complex presentations, and co-occurring cognitive and emotional challenges.

 In addition to direct clinical care, I have contributed to the development of interdisciplinary therapeutic programming within hospital systems and Veterans healthcare settings, integrating music therapy and sound-based approaches into broader models of care.